Search for light long-lived particles in $pp$ collisions at $\sqrt{s}=13$ TeV using displaced vertices in the ATLAS inner detector

 Samples of Monte Carlo (MC) simulated events are used to study the three benchmark scenarios.
+Signal samples were generated assuming mean proper decay lengths of the LLP (either $s$ or $a$) of 1, 10, 100, and 1000~mm and masses of $m_s =$ 5, 16, 40, 55~\GeV and $m_a = $ 40, 55~\GeV for the Higgs portal and ALP benchmarks, respectively.
+In all samples, the LLP is taken to be a pseudoscalar, although the analysis does not explicitly exploit the $CP$ properties of the LLPs.
 In the Higgs portal benchmark, the decays of the $s$ particles are simulated assuming a 100\% branching ratio to the heaviest quark--antiquark pair that is kinematically allowed.
 To quantify the dependence of the analysis on the flavor of the final state quarks, additional samples are generated assuming a 100\% branching ratio to $u\overline{u}$.
-Signal samples were generated assuming proper decay lengths of the LLP (either $a$ or $s$) of 1, 10, 100, and 1000~mm, and masses in the range $5 \leq m_s \leq 55$~\GeV and $40 \leq m_a \leq 55$~\GeV for the Higgs portal and ALP benchmarks, respectively.
-In all samples, the LLP is taken to be a pseudoscalar, although the analysis does not explicitly exploit the $CP$ properties of the LLPs.
+In the $W/Z$ plus ALP benchmark, the decay of the $a$ particle is simulated assuming a 100\% branching ratio to $gg$.
+In the exotic top decay benchmark, the $a$ particle can decay into either $c\overline{c}$ or $gg$.
+For the values of $m_a$ considered in this analysis, the branching ratios to $c\overline{c}$ and $gg$ are approximately 75\% and 25\%, respectively~\cite{Carmona_2022}.
 Samples of simulated \ttbar and \(V+\)jets background events are used to optimize the event selections and evaluate systematic uncertainties.
 Details about the event simulation configurations used can be found in Appendix A.